signalfx/splunk-otel-collector/docs/troubleshooting.md

 - Ensure not running in a containerized environment (for non-production environments see [this post](https://developers.redhat.com/blog/2014/05/05/running-systemd-within-docker-container/) for a workaround)
 - Check installation logs for more details

+## HTTP Error Codes

+- 401 (UNAUTHORIZED): Configured access token or realm is incorrect
+- 404 (NOT FOUND): Likely configuration parameter is wrong like endpoint or URI (e.g. /v1/log); possible network/firewall/port issue
+- 429 (TOO MANY REQUESTS): Org is not provisioned for the amount of traffic being sent; reduce traffic or request increase in capacity
+- 503 (SERVICE UNAVAILABLE): If using the Log Observer, this is the same as 429 (because that is how HECv1 responds).
+Otherwise, check the status page.

 ## Log Collection

 ### Is the source generating logs?